John G. Thompson

 Dr. Richard S. Lapidus

 Dr. Richard S. Lapidus, a recognized leader in higher education, took office as the 11th president of Fitchburg State University in July 2015.
 A product of public education, he has long been an advocate for increased access and affordability for higher education.
-Since becoming president, he has been guiding the University by advancing teaching and learning excellence, fostering diversity and inclusiveness, and engaging the campus community as a steward of place within the city and region.
+His tenure focused on advancing teaching and learning excellence, fostering diversity and inclusiveness, and engaging the campus community as a steward of place within the city and region.

-During his tenure he has invested in student success through the establishment of a First Year Experience course, designed to help establish a students’ sense of campus community and strengthen their connection to both their discipline and the institution.
-Students are introduced to campus resources, practice time management, strengthen study skills, begin to consider career planning, and formulate a better understand of cultural diversity, among other things.
+During his tenure he invested in student success through the establishment of a First Year Experience course, designed to help establish a students’ sense of campus community and strengthen their connection to both their discipline and the institution.

 Lapidus also initiated the Student Success Collaborative on campus, launching a program that provides longitudinal tracking of student performance and the sharing of performance data to allow for more intrusive intervention when needed to redirect students that are straying-off course.